 Aside from a few minor details and additions, the huts are in the same place as the series.

 You can even spot the hut where the Blacksmith Lieutenant Jeremy Foster, which we later find out is a redcoat, asks Claire if she is okay after her altercation with Angus.

 2. The bench where Ned Gowan collects rent

-You also may not be aware that a lot of the huts, fire pits, baskets, barrels and everything in between was used in the Outlander series too.
+You also may not be aware that a lot of the huts, fire pits, baskets, barrels, and everything in between were used in the Outlander series too.

 I was actually told by one of the staff, that the bench and table on display at the museum were used by Ned Gowan to collect the rents from the MacKenzie party so I had to sit and have a photo ;)

 3. The place where Claire Waulks wool with the Highland women